 After establishing peace between the two, Takshaka coiled himself about Garuda’s neck, Garuda took Vishnu on his back, and the lion lifted Garuda and Macchendra upon his shoulders and flew to the Changunarayan temple, the eastern side of the Valley.
 There, to this day, is the image of a lion, Garuda, Vishnu, and Macchendra, one atop the other.

 They say when Nagas and Garuda fight, the image of Narayan (Vishnu) enshrined at Changunarayan becomes damp with ‘sweat’.
 Temple priests carefully wipe His face with a cotton cloth, which when worn by devotees are believed to become immune to snakebites.
 Formerly this sacred piece of linen was presented to the King of Nepal.

-Basuki Naga, as ancient chronicles reveal, guards Lord Shiva’s fabulous treasures at the Pashupatinath temple.
+Basuki Naga (Vasuki Naag), as ancient chronicles reveal, guards Lord Shiva’s fabulous treasures at the Pashupatinath temple.
 Shiva wears the Naga as his necklace and is a symbol of an eternal cycle of ages.